 A study of the various and unique aspects of leadership and administration necessary to be an effective Children's Minister.
 This course is normally offered in the fall semester of even numbered years.
+Same as BIBL-3403.

 3612 SPIRITUAL DEVELOPMENT OF CHILDREN